adamgoossens/vsphere-metal/README.md

 Brace yourself for a failure - once again, there's not enough capacity for the ESXi host.
 Let the playbook fail, then deprovision and start again with a different facility.

-## How much does this cost?

-Currently, as of July 2021, the prices for the environment are around $2 - $2.50 USD per hour.
-It takes at least an hour to provision.

-Best not to leave this running long term.